Could That Back Pain Be Ankylosing Spondylitis?

 If your rheumatologist thinks you might have AS, they will:

-- Take your medical history and ask you about family history: Any history of AS in other family members?
+Take your medical history and ask you about family history: Any history of AS or autoimmune diseases in other family members?

-- Do blood work.
+Do blood work.
 This could include measuring C-reactive protein (CRP) and erythrocyte sedimentation rate (SED), which both indicate inflammation when elevated.
 A genetic test can also look for HLA-B27, but its presence is only an indicator, not a “for sure.”
-Genes IL23R and ERAP1 also raise the chance of developing AS, according to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), so they're not a "for sure" either.
+Though not often tested, genes IL23R and ERAP1 also raise the chance of developing AS, according to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), so they're not a "for sure" either.